rachelvansciver/SAACO3/data_transfer/VPN.md

 - aws managed
 - regional router distributes traffic to different [[VPC]]
 - vpc need to be in the same region
-- multiple customer gatways for one AWS Transit Gateway
+- multiple customer gateways for one AWS Transit Gateway

 #### Pro
 - Same as AWS Managed VPN